-Basically they work on methods of probability – based on the statistics fed into it, which helps to make statements, predictions and take decisions within a certain extent.
-And adding feedback loop to such machines also enables “learning” – by sensing or being told whether the decisions are correct or not correct, so that it can modify the approaches while giving the results in future.
+They work on methods of probability – based on the statistics fed into it, which helps to make statements, predictions and take decisions to a certain extent.
+And adding a feedback loop to such machines also enables “learning” – by sensing or being told whether the decisions are correct or not correct so that it can modify the approaches while giving the results in the future.

 Read More: What are the Common Myths about Machine Learning?

 Neural networks for ML offer great opportunities for such possibilities.
-Thanks to fiction science, such ideas are now starting to translate into our real life where we are able to communicate and interact with electronic devices with digital information, as we naturally interact with another human being.
-At this point in time another field of artificial intelligence in terms of Natural Language Processing (NLP) – has become a source of exciting innovation in recent years.
+Thanks to fiction science, such ideas are now starting to translate into our real life where we can communicate and interact with electronic devices with digital information, as we naturally interact with another human being.
+At this point, another field of artificial intelligence in terms of Natural Language Processing (NLP) – has become a source of exciting innovation in recent years.

 Best and most innovative examples of AI and ML